Meet Coach Erica

 Melissa and Erica sat down this weekend for a chat!
 It’s so exciting to learn more about these amazing nutrition experts, Registered Dietitians, who are Foublie coaches.
 Erica has personal experience managing celiac disease.
 There is no better person to guide a family through a similar situation than someone who has lived it.
 Here we go, ready for a family celiac coach?!

-My personal experience with food allergies was challenging at first, but as I became familiar with foods I had to replace or avoid I quickly became my own advocate.
-I now view having a food allergy as a way to become more creative in and out of the kitchen.
+My personal experience with celiac disease was challenging at first, but as I became familiar with foods I had to replace or avoid I quickly became my own advocate.
+I now view having an autoimmune condition like celiac disease as a way to become more creative in and out of the kitchen.

 Standing up for yourself or a kiddo can be hard, especially at first.
 Any tips for us?